Guide to Investing in Retail Treasury Bonds (RTB) in the Philippines

 RTBs are named “Treasury” because they are issued by the Philippine Bureau of Treasury, the government unit in charge of issuing and administering government securities.

 As an investment asset, RTBs are “bonds” because they pay a fixed amount of interest every year and they have a set future maturity date.

 Since RTBs are issuances of the the Philippine government, it is generally considered a safe and liquid investment opportunity.

 Of course, it still carries some amount of sovereign risk or the risk the Philippines would default on its loan obligations, but this risk is considered relatively low.
-Because the risk is low, the return is also low, as seen in the 3.25% interest rate of the current RTB issue.
+Because the risk is low, the return is also low, as seen in the interest rate of current RTB issuances which range from 3-5%.
 This pales in comparison with the possible earnings one can get from stocks, corporate bonds, mutual funds, or UITFs, among others.